AnyDSL/MimIR/docs/phases.md

 - built-in normalizations,
 - and other simplifications already provided by the [`World`](@ref mim::World).

-So if your abstract domain fits naturally into MimIR, you can often encode it directly as [`Def`](@ref mim::Def) and store it in the analysis lattice.
+So if your abstract domain fits naturally into MimIR, you can often encode it directly as [`Def`s](@ref mim::Def) and store it in the analysis lattice.

 An [`Analysis`](@ref mim::Analysis) visits: